haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-14-Facade Pattern.md

 ### Consequence

-Pros: you can isolate your code from the complexity of a subsystem.
+isolate your code from the complexity of a subsystem.

-Cons: facade can become a god object coupled to all classes.

 ### Implementation